cypress-io/cypress-documentation/source/guides/guides/command-line.md

 }
 ```

-If a test is failing, the promise still resolves, but with different counters
+If a test is failing, the promise still resolves, but with different counters:

 ```js
 const cypress = require('cypress')

 cypress.run({
   spec: './cypress/integration/failing-spec.js'
 }).then(console.log)